How to Deal With Cat Allergies

 - Have specific "cat pillows" for your cat and don't allow your animals on the human pillows or chairs without the cat pillows coming down first.

-- Allow your cats outside as often as possible.
-I realize some people don't like to let their cats outside, but if it is something that you believe in doing, it will help cut down on the allergies.
+- Put your cats outside as often as possible.
+I realize some people don't like to let their cats out, but if it is something that you believe in doing, it will help your allergies.

-- Use some of the several products available at pet stores, or online, designed to cut down on cat dander.
+- Use products designed to cut down on cat dander.
 You will have to read the instructions to see how to use each individual product.

 - Wash your hands after petting the cats.